-The course is supported by textbooks, CDs, DVDs and a wide variety of authentic material as well as television and radio broadcasts and internet resources.
+Textbooks, DVDs and a wide variety of authentic material as well as television and radio broadcasts and internet resources support the course.
 The College’s Virtual Learning Environment Moodle allows students to access podcasts, videos, homework, class work and a wide range of resources prepared and selected by their teachers.

 Students are expected to purchase a grammar book and revision book, to be used in class and at home.

-A foreign language qualification is also considered to be a most valuable asset by employers in a range of occupations within the fields of engineering, medicine, diplomacy, the sciences and many others.
+A foreign language qualification is also considered a most valuable asset by employers in a range of occupations within the fields of engineering, medicine, diplomacy, the sciences and many others.